 The second method is used on deep fertile ground where no trenching is required.

-Here the improving materials are laid 40-50 mm deep and 450 mm wide in a band where the rows are marked out and thoroughly incorporated into the topsoil with a fork or hoe.
+Here the improving materials are laid 2 inches (5.08 cm) deep and 18 inches (45.72 cm) wide in a band where the rows are marked out and thoroughly incorporated into the topsoil with a fork or hoe.
 When this has been lightly trodden and watered it should be allowed to settle for a week or more.

 The planting procedure is to push a garden spade vertically into the soil to its full depth, and to lever it back to create a narrow, wedge-shaped hole behind the blade.

-The crown is then carefully inserted into the hole behind the spade with the roots fanwise and the crown 75 mm or so below ground level.
+The crown is then carefully inserted into the hole behind the spade with the roots fanwise and the crown 3 inches (7.62 cm) or so below ground level.
 The spade is then withdrawn and the ground firmed with the boot on both sides of the slit.

 After planting, a good soaking should be given.
-July/August is the most favourable planting period in most areas.
-At least 1,0-1,2 m should be allowed between rows.
+July/August is the most favorable planting period in most areas.
+At least 3 feet (0.91 meters) should be allowed between rows.

 How To Grow Asparagus: Further Treatment

 Once the plants are established, the ground should be kept free of weeds by hand-pulling the weeds between plants in the row and by shallow cultivation between the rows.
 Deep cultivation is damaging even when well away from the crown, for the roots of plants in rows 2 m apart can bridge the gap completely within a few years.

 A dormancy period of at least 3 months is very necessary if the planting is to remain vigorous and productive for many years.
 Dormancy is brought about naturally by very low temperatures, a dry period or a combination of both.
 In certain areas, rain and mild temperatures prevent true dormancy and the resulting year-round growth taxes the strength and vigor of the plants very severely.